jalberse/geotwit/README.md

 ## Challenges We ran into

 We had difficulty establishing a front-end for the service due to a lack of experience from our development team, which is composed of back-end and data analysis focused developers.
 Our main challenge was figuring out how to properly host a website using PHP/mySQL.
 This was necessary in order to save data collected from user input.
 Although this was an obstacle, we were able to create a basic web page where we used html/CSS/javascript to implement the design of the GeoTwit application.
 Examples of the expected layout can be viewed in the image gallery.
-Make sure to check out our progress directly in our [GeoTwit webpage zip.] (https://github.com/jalberse/geotwit/blob/master/GeoTwit-webpage.zip)
+Make sure to check out our progress directly in our ![GeoTwit webpage zip.] (https://github.com/jalberse/geotwit/blob/master/GeoTwit-webpage.zip)

 It requires weeks to generate a proper corpus each iteration.
 Our current dataset is therefore inadequate to properly analyze.